5 Powerful Wings Workouts to Fix Flabby Arms Fast

 Tips to Maximize Results

-When doing wing workouts at home, avoid just going through the motions.
+When doing bat wing workout at home, avoid just going through the motions.
 Train smart and stay connected to your body for real change in how you look and feel.
 Focus on form, not reps.
 Move slowly, especially lowering the weight, and squeeze your lats at the peak.
 This control creates the tension your muscles need to grow.

 Build a strong mind-muscle connection by visualizing your lats working with each move.
 Feeling the wings activate means you are doing it right.